Migrate to the Data API

 • Astra DB requires an application token and your database’s API endpoint.
 The permissions required for the token depend on the commands you want to execute

-For more information, see Get started with the Data API and Intro to Astra DB APIs.
+For more information, see Get started with the Data API.

 Timeouts